Powered by Lyft

 - New students will then activate your current Lyft account or create a new account through this invite.

-- Any Lyft Shared ride inside the USC Safe Ride Program boundary between 7pm and 2am will be free.
+- Any Lyft Shared ride inside the Lyft Safe Ride Program boundary between 7pm and 2am will be free.

 If you have any questions or run in to any difficulties, please contact Michelle Garcia at firstname.lastname@example.org.